-The Diagnostic and Statistical Manual of the American Psychiatric Association currently defines social anxiety disorder in the way listed below.
+The Diagnostic and Statistical Manual of the American Psychiatric Association (APA) currently defines social anxiety disorder as follows:

 A. A persistent fear of one or more social or performance situations in which the person is exposed to unfamiliar people or to possible scrutiny by others.
 The individual fears that he or she will act in a way (or show anxiety symptoms) that will be embarrassing and humiliating.